Flag of Ukraine: Attempts to revive Soviet flags

 On 21 April 2011, the Verkhovna Rada passed a law allowing the Victory Banner to be raised on Victory Day.
 The current Victory Banner was adopted in Russia in 2007.
 On 20 May 2011, the law was signed by the President of Ukraine Viktor Yanukovych.
 On 17 June 2011, the Constitutional Court of Ukraine recognised the law as unconstitutional and proposed that the parliament implement required amendments to the Constitution of Ukraine.

 On 9 April 2015, the Ukrainian parliament passed legislation on decommunization, banning the promotion of symbols of "Communist and National Socialist totalitarian regimes".
 Since then, Soviet symbols, like the Victory Banner, have only been allowed in cemeteries.

-Although the Soviet flags remained illegal in Ukraine, they have been flown in territories outside of the government's control after Russia invaded the country in 2022 and occupied parts of it.
+Soviet flags have been flown in territories outside of the government's control after Russia invaded the country in 2022.

 Flag of the head of state

 Throughout the history of Ukraine, various heads of state have used different flags.
 The designs differ according to the historical era they were used in and in accordance with the political scene in Ukraine at the time.
 The first flag to be used by a head of state of Ukraine was that of Pavlo Skoropadskyi.
-The current design, the flag of the President of Ukraine, was adopted in 1999.
-In 2022 the President of Ukraine used a variant where the left side of the blue upper-half contains the yellow Tryzub.
+A standard for the President of the Ukrainian People's Republic in exile appeared around 1930.
+The current design, the flag of the president of Ukraine, was adopted in 1999.
+In 2022, the president of Ukraine used a variant where the left side of the blue upper-half contains the yellow Tryzub.